vegettoGit/Learning-collection/C++/Software Engineering/Dependency Injection/README.md

   * The shape is the interface.
 For example, we can use a concrete type (`std::vector`), a view object (`std::span`) or a polymorphic object (`any_range`).
   * `std::span` only works with contiguous sequences, whereas `any_range` works with all sequences.
   * For constant data, use `const &`.
-  * For data that we are treating as constant (read-only), but might still change externally by another thread, use `std::atomic_ref<const T>`.
+  * For data that we are treating as constant (read-only), but might still be changed externally by another thread, use `std::atomic_ref<const T>`.
 * Types of dependencies: Behaviour.
   * Stateful effect (server request), get data on-demand (reading a file from disk), perform pure computation.
   * A behaviour can be a Single action or a Bundle of actions.